adokitkat/vut-fit-iis/README.md

 ## Web deployment

-Site is automatically deployed when pushed to Github repositary if everything is OK.
+Site is automatically deployed when pushed to Github repository if everything is OK.

 Test the site beforehand!